Culture of poverty: Reactions

 The culture of poverty, as Hylan Lewis points out, has a fundamental political nature.
 The ideas matter most to political and scientific groups attempting to rationalize why some Americans have failed to make it in American society.
-It is, Lewis (1971) argues, “an idea that people believe, want to believe, and perhaps need to believe.”
-They want to believe that raising the income of the poor would not change their life styles or values, but merely funnel greater sums of money into bottomless, self-destructing pits.
+It is, Lewis (1971) argues, "an idea that people believe, want to believe, and perhaps need to believe."
+They want to believe that raising the income of the poor would not change their lifestyles or values, but merely funnel greater sums of money into bottomless, self-destructing pits.
 This fatalistic view has wide acceptance among scholars, welfare planners, and voters.
 At the most prestigious university, the country's theories alleging racial inferiority have become increasingly prevalent.